oam-dev/cloud-provider/alibabacloud/ros/README.md

 ## Usage
 ### Application Cmdline
-The ROS OAM Framework application supports many options to run with:
+The ROS OAM Controller application supports many options to run with:
 ```
 Usage of ./main:
   -access-key-id string